nlpaueb/gr-nlp-toolkit/README.md

 # nlp = Pipeline("ner,dp") # Use only ner and dp processors
 ```

-The first time you use a processor, that processors data files are cached in the .cache folder of
-your home directory so you will not have to download them again.
+The first time you use a processor, the data files of that processor are cached in the .cache folder of your home directory, so that you will not have to download them again.
+Each processor is about 500 MB in size, so the maximum download size can be up to 1.5 GB.

 ## Generating the annotations